Shannon Grove

-Shannon Lee Grove (née Cain; born March 18, 1965) is an American politician, who represents the 12th State Senate district, encompassing the southern Central Valley and parts of the High Desert.
+Shannon Lee Grove (née Cain; born March 18, 1965) is an American politician, who represents California's 12th State Senatorial district, encompassing the southern Central Valley and parts of the High Desert.
 A Republican, she served as the minority leader of the California State Senate from 2019 to 2021.

 Grove previously served in the California State Assembly, representing the 34th State Assembly district, which encompassed most of Kern County.
 She is the chief executive officer of an employment agency she started in 1993 with her sister-in-law.

 Early life and career

 Grove was born in Kern County, California, and grew up there.
 She graduated from the Kern High School District.
 Attended Nueva Continuation High School in Lamont, California, and graduated Arvin High School in Arvin, California before spending three years in the U.S. Army, serving with Headquarters Company, 5th Corps, in Frankfurt, Germany, where she performed administrative tasks.

 Upon returning to her native Kern County, California, Grove worked for two temporary staffing agencies: TempServ for one year and then Workforce Staffing for another year.
 In 1993, Grove established her own temporary staffing company, Continental Labor & Staffing Resources, with her sister-in-law; the company subsequently expanded to Bakersfield, Ridgecrest, Paso Robles and Visalia; the last two of which are now closed.
 Grove is the CEO.